 An example of a secure connection

-If you confirm that your internet connect is not secure, it’s important that you do not enter any of your information (especially your credit card number, which less-than-stellar companies can use to process your order without pressing the submit button).
+If you confirm that your internet connection is not secure, it’s important that you do not enter any of your information (especially your credit card number, which less-than-stellar companies can use to process your order without pressing the submit button).
 Also, never send your credit card information via email.

 Here are some tips you should keep in mind before completing your order.

 A common question among consumers is whether or not they should shop online using credit or debit cards.
 There are some distinct differences between the purchasing protection credit and debit cards offer.
 Lifelock sums it up nicely:

 “In comparing the two most widely used forms of payment—debit and credit cards—credit cards offer more protection and less risk because funds are not being directly withdrawn from the user’s bank account as it is with a debit card.
 Fraudulent withdrawals on a debit card can result in bounced checks and no access to cash while the bank investigates their report.